 #3 Interstate 40: Busy Commerce Corridor

-Running east to west through the middle of the state right through Albuquerque is the 373 miles of Interstate 40.
-As one of the busiest routes in the country, this highway sees a great deal of commercial trucks and often has heavy traffic round the clock.
+Running east to west through the middle of the state and right through Albuquerque is the 373 miles of Interstate 40.
+As one of the busiest routes in the country, this highway sees a great deal of commercial trucks and often has heavy traffic around the clock.

 One of the most dangerous sections of Interstate 40 is just northeast of downtown Albuquerque, where the highway interchanges with I-25.
 This bit of roadway, which is more commonly known as the “Big I,” sees nearly 300,000 vehicles each day.
 Unfortunately, the “Big I” is even more notorious for being prone to frequent car accidents.
 Speeding, congestion and distracted drivers top the list as causes of car accidents along this stretch.
 In one 5-year period, this highway suffered 293 traffic fatalities and is listed as one of the 50 worst highways in all of America.

 Beginning just a few miles north of the Mexico border, and passing through both Albuquerque and Santa Fe on its way to Colorado, is the 462 miles of Interstate 25.
 This passage closely follows El Camino Real de Tierra Adentro, a famous trade route for almost 300 years from Mexico City to the pueblo of San Juan.